 - Improves paragraph structure

-- Looks for vague and/or complex words from your writing
+- Looks for vague and/or complex words in your writing

-Now that you have an overview of the ways in which this tool can improve your writing, let’s take a closer look at how the tool analyzes your writing through its in-depth reports.
+Now that you have an overview of the ways in which this tool can improve your writing, let’s take a closer look at how it analyzes your writing through its in-depth reports.

 Have you ever been let down by marketing hype?